rayClubforce/frontend-test-assignment/README.md

 ## Your application should contain
 - A menu with the links: "Posts" and "Create Post"
 - List posts page
-	- Filter posts by title using a text input
+	- Filter posts by title text input
+    - Call the api endpoint with filter value and display results
 	- Refresh the filtered results when user stops typing after 500ms
   - Link each displayed post to the post's details page
 - Post details page